Common myths about appraising

 Contact our professional staff

-Myth: It doesn't concern consumers what's in the appraisal so long as it satisfies the needs of their lending company.
+Myth: It doesn't matter to consumers what's in the appraisal so long as it meets the necessities of their lender.

-Fact: A home buyer should definitely read through their document; there will probably be some questions or some concerns about the accuracy of the inspection that must be addressed.
+Fact: A consumer should definitely read through their document; there may be some questions or some worries with the accuracy of the inspection that should be addressed.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
-An appraisal report can double as a record for the future, containing a great deal of information - including, but not limited to the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the vicinity.
+Also, the report makes a near perfect record for future reference, comprised of helpful and often-revealing information - including, but not limited to, the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the proximity.

-Fact: A home inspection serves a completely different purpose than an appraisal report.
-The function of an appraisal report is to arrive at an opinion of fair market value during the appraisal process and the production of the report.
-The point of a home inspector is to find the condition of the property and its main components, then write a report on their inspection.
+Fact: A home inspection report has a completely different purpose than an appraisal.
+The function of an appraisal report is to conclude upon an opinion of fair market value during the appraisal process and the production of the report.
+House inspectors will compose a report that will express the condition of the property and its major components and possible damage.

 Got a Question?